warkevedika880-spec/Medical-Insurance-Cost-Prediction/README.md

-Medical Insurance Cost Prediction using Machine Learning
+Medical Insurance Cost Prediction
-#Project Overview

-Medical expenses are increasing rapidly, and predicting insurance costs manually is challenging because many factors affect healthcare charges.
-This project uses Machine Learning algorithms to analyze medical insurance data and predict insurance costs accurately.
+This project uses Machine Learning to predict medical insurance charges based on factors like age, BMI, smoking habits, gender, and region.

-The system studies important factors such as age, BMI, smoking habits, gender, number of children, and region to estimate future medical expenses.
-By using predictive analytics, the project helps in making faster and smarter insurance decisions.

- #Goal of the Project
+I performed data cleaning, EDA, visualization, preprocessing, and trained multiple regression models such as Linear Regression, KNN, Decision Tree, Random Forest, and SVR.

-The main goal of this project is to build a Machine Learning model that can predict medical insurance charges based on a person's health and lifestyle information.
+The main goal of this project is to analyze factors affecting insurance costs and build an accurate prediction model.
+Among all models, Random Forest Regressor gave the best performance.

-This project aims to:

-Analyze factors affecting insurance costs
-Predict medical expenses with better accuracy
-Compare different Machine Learning algorithms
-Identify the best-performing prediction model
-⚙️ What I Did in This Project
-Collected and analyzed insurance dataset
-Performed Data Cleaning and Preprocessing
-Conducted Exploratory Data Analysis (EDA)
-Visualized data using graphs and heatmaps
-Applied Label Encoding and Feature Scaling
-Trained multiple Machine Learning models
-Compared model performance using evaluation metrics

-🤖 Machine Learning Models Used
-Linear Regression
-K-Nearest Neighbors (KNN)
-Decision Tree Regressor
-Random Forest Regressor
-Support Vector Regressor (SVR)

-Among all models, Random Forest Regressor achieved the best performance and prediction accuracy.

 🛠️ Technologies Used
 Python